-Limited capacity re-openings of in-restaurant and patio dining are expected to continue to impact sales at SIR restaurants.
-As a result of the COVID-19 outbreak and ongoing government and public health recommendations and restrictions, there are material uncertainties that may cast doubt on SIR's ability to continue as a going concern.
+Restaurant closures and/or limited capacity re-openings of in-restaurant and patio dining are expected to continue to impact sales at SIR restaurants.
+As a result of the pandemic and ongoing government and public health recommendations and restrictions, there are material uncertainties that may cast doubt on SIR's ability to continue as a going concern.

-As a result of the COVID-19, there is currently a risk of increased restrictions on in-restaurant dining in Ontario and Quebec.
-Increased restrictions are likely to target regions with the highest new case rates.
-These restrictions may include, among other things, in increasing levels of adverse impact on SIR's business, such as: lowering music levels, shorter hours for alcohol service, reductions to group sizes, further reductions to indoor seating, and full closure of indoor dining.
+As a result of the pandemic, there are continued restrictions on in-restaurant and outdoor patio dining in Ontario and Quebec and in other provinces where SIR restaurants are located.
+These restrictions are likely to continue to target regions with the highest COVID-19 case rates.
+These restrictions may include, among other things, in increasing levels of adverse impact on SIR's business, such as: lowering music levels, shorter hours for alcohol service, reductions to group sizes, further reductions to indoor seating, and full closure of indoor and outdoor patio dining.

 On September 28, 2020 the Quebec government announced, effective October 1, 2020, all restaurants and bars in three regions of the province with high rates of new cases would be closed for at least 28 days other than for takeout and delivery.
 This affected four Jack Astor's locations.
-This initial 28-day closure period was extended multiple times and has now been extended until further notice in the regions.
-Effective March 31, 2021, there has been no change announced or expected.
+This initial 28-day closure period has been extended multiple times and has now been extended until further notice in the regions.
+As of the date of this MD&A, there has been no change announced.